 As betta fish exhale the oxygen from their labyrinth organ, bubbles are formed, which will gather at the surface, resembling a bubble nest.
 If you have a female betta fish blowing oxygen bubbles on the surface, it is not a bubble nest.

-Betta fish bubble nests are made from more than just oxygen bubbles.
+A proper bubble nest is made from more than just oxygen bubbles.
 When oxygen bubbles gather at the surface, they look similar to a bubble nest but soon dissipate.
 Male betta fish add fine particles and sticky saliva to give it structure.

-Although the male betta usually builds a bubble nest, some female bettas will occasionally build them.
-This is most likely due to an instinct for all betta fish, male and female, to want to create a safe space for their freshly fertilized eggs and newly hatched fry (baby fish).
+Although the male betta usually builds a bubble nest, some female bettas occasionally build them.
+This is most likely due to an instinct for all betta fish, male and female, to want to create a safe space for their freshly fertilized eggs and newly hatched betta fry.

-It is also possible that a female betta may feel that building a bubble nest may attract a male, however, females rarely spend the same time and attention on nest building as male betta fish do.
+It is also possible that a female betta may think that building a bubble nest will attract a male, even though females rarely spend the same time and attention on nest building as male betta fish do.